alexandregaldeano/odoo-typing-classes-generator/README.md

 Alternatively, if you have an Odoo model `abc.def_ghi`, the typing class name will be `AbcDefGhi`.

 Note: You should most likely avoid to put the stub files into your VCS.

-### [Flag] `--generate-all-classes`

-This option is only available when `--stub-mode` is set.
-When set, the `typing/models.py` files will be created with all the available classes.
-This is useful if you want to have all the classes available for typing, even if you don't use them all.

-Warning: this can create a very large file, depending on the number of models in the module and its dependencies.

 ## Usage: Use the Typing Classes In Code